etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.transformations/columnrename-1.md

   <div><span class="xref">ETLBox.DataFlow.DataFlowTransformation&lt;TInput, System.Dynamic.ExpandoObject&gt;.TargetBlock</span></div>
   <a id="ETLBox_DataFlow_Transformations_ColumnRename_1_TaskName_" data-uid="ETLBox.DataFlow.Transformations.ColumnRename`1.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Transformations_ColumnRename_1_TaskName" data-uid="ETLBox.DataFlow.Transformations.ColumnRename`1.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
+  <div class="markdown level1 summary"><p>ColumnRename allows you to rename the column or properties names of your ingoing data.
-with a default name that can be overwritten.</p>
+This transformation works with objects, ExpandoObjects and arrays as input data type.<br>
+ColumnRename will always convert the input type into a (dynamic) ExpandoObject.
+Provide a column mapping with the old and the new name.
+The mapping can also be automatically retrieved from existing ColumnMap attributes.
+For arrays provide the array index and the new name.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#